ClosureTree/closure_tree/README.md

 3. Add ```acts_as_tree``` to your hierarchical model(s) (see the <em>Available options</em> section below for details).

 4. Add a migration to add a ```parent_id``` column to the model you want to act_as_tree.
+    You may want to also [add a column for deterministic ordering of children](#sort_order), but that's optional.

     ```ruby
     class AddParentIdToTag < ActiveRecord::Migration